mjkoster/ODM-Examples/sdf.md

 When a type is defined, the identifier is internally prefixed with the JSON path that locates the definition in the file.

-Types defined at the top level in the file go into the namespace as they are.
+Types defined at the top level in the file go into the namespace at the root level.

 Types defined within another definition are prefixed with the path to the enclosing definition.
-For example, if there is an Object "foo" defined, and a definition for "bar" with Object foo, the path to bar will be "foo.bar" within the default namespace.
-The Property name "foo.bar" can be used as a reference within some other definition, provided that the scope can be correctly resolved.
+For example, if there is an Object "foo" defined, and a definition for "bar" with Object foo, the path to bar will be "/odmObject/foo/odmProperty/bar" within the default namespace.

 ### Target namespace